 Dr. Pedro Barata is Board Certified in Internal Medicine and a Medical Oncologist with a focus in genitourinary tumors and clinical trials.
 He earned his medical degree from the New University of Lisbon in 2009 and completed his medical oncology training in 2016.
 After completion of his fellowship, he was invited to join the genitourinary group at Taussig Cancer Center, where he worked as a clinical fellow in genitourinary malignancies.
 Dr. Barata moved to Tulane University to continue his clinical and research work in the GU field and to help expand the genitourinary program offered at Tulane Cancer Center, with a focus on clinical trials.
-Dr Barata currently leads the kidney and bladder cancer program at Tulane University.
+Dr. Barata is currently an Associate Professor of Medicine in the Department of Hematology Oncology at the University Hospitals Seidman Cancer Center, Case Comprehensive Cancer Center in Cleveland, Ohio.

 Dr. Barata has authored or co-authored dozens of publications in high-quality and pubmed-indexed journals, such as Cancer, Annals of Oncology, and CA: Cancer journal Clinicians.
 In addition, he has presented multiple abstracts at important national and international meetings and has won multiple prestigious awards, including the Tulane Career Development Award, Clinical Sciences (2021), the Scholar-in-Training Award, AACR-NCI-EORTC Triple Meeting (2017) and the Annual Accelerating Anticancer Agent Development and Validation (AAADV) Program Scholarship (2018).